 QuickBooks is a richly featured accounting software developed with the main purpose of accelerating the growth of the business.
 The software simplifies the monotonous accounting tasks and improves the accuracy of the output.
 It saves abundant time and keeps the company data safe and secure.

 The software saves the files with different QuickBooks file extensions on your computer.
-This is what we are going to discuss along with the Quickbooks DSN file.
+And this is what we gonna discuss along with the QuickBooks DSN file.

 They are as follows: QBW, .ND, DSN, TLG.
 The file extensions can be categorized as: